luije87/documentation/data_transfer.rst

 How do I transfer the data to my secure bucket?
 -----------------------------------------------
 The easiest way to transfer data is with the AWS CLI (http://aws.amazon.com/cli/)

-If you have never set up the AWS CLI before (you should only need to do this once) The AWS CLI can be easily installed using pip.
-Simply type "pip install awscli".
-See this article for other methods to install the CLI.
+Install the AWS CLI

 You should have received an 'Access Key ID' and a 'Secret Access Key' from the Handshake team.

 Type "aws configure" and follow the prompts to enter your Key ID and Secret Key mentioned above.
 Unless otherwise instructed by the Handshake team, you should use "us-east-1" as your region.

 You may choose any default output format you wish.

 For more information see this article.

-Once you have the CLI set up, uploading your data is as simple as issuing the following command: aws s3api put-object --bucket [your_bucket] --key uploads/[yyyymmdd].csv --body [/path/to/your_local_file] For example: aws s3api put-object --bucket hudson_university --key uploads/20140410.csv --body /tmp/student_dump20140410.csv
+Once you have the CLI set up, uploading your data is as simple as issuing the following command:

+aws s3api put-object --bucket [your_bucket] --key uploads/[yyyymmdd].csv --body [/path/to/your_local_file]

+For example:

+aws s3api put-object --bucket hudson_university --key uploads/20140410.csv --body /tmp/student_dump20140410.csv

 The AWS S3 API will respond with a document ID if the file was successfully transferred, otherwise it will respond with an error.

 If you wish to do a test run, simply change the prefix on the destination file key from uploads/ to test/